-A decision-making and capability-building program to support high school students in developing the moral courage to better navigate complex issues.
+Be an Outstander not a Bystander.
+A decision-making capability-building program to support high school students in developing the moral courage to better navigate complex issues.

-This program is for high school students in years 7–12.
-Workshops are available for schools in all metro and regional areas of NSW, and are run over a series of four sessions lasting 90 minutes each.
+This program is for high school students in years 9–12.
+Workshops are available for schools in all metro and regional areas of NSW, and are run over one term over a series of four sessions lasting 90 minutes each.

 After taking part in our program, students will be better equipped to understand the ethical considerations of the complex social situations they face.
-They'll gain tools to make better everyday choices while staying socially connected with their friends, families and loved ones.
+They'll gain skills to make better decisions while staying socially connected with their friends, families and loved ones.

 Backed by 75 years of real-world clinical experience and results, we provide a confidential, safe and supportive environment that welcomes students and educators of all cultural backgrounds, genders and sexual orientations.

 High school can be a tough time for many.
-Students often report a range of situations where they find it difficult to navigate, process and act on their concerns and feelings of care to themselves, and others – particularly their close friends.
+Students often report a range of situations where they find it difficult to navigate, process and act with confidence aligned to their values and principles whilst staying connected to others – particularly their close friends.

 - Student, Moral Courage program